 - It is more expensive

-There are striking similarities that exist between the Concept 2 and WaterRower.
-The first and most obvious similarity is that both machines can be used indoors.
+The clash of Concept2 vs. WaterRower shows there are some striking similarities between the two.
+The first and most obvious similarity is that both are rowing machines for home workouts.
 Therefore, you don’t have to look for a river before you have to row.

-Also, I have to admit that both rowing machines are of high quality, at least due to their country of origin.
-Both Concept 2 and WaterRower are made in the United States and the country is popularly known for making high-quality rowing machines.
+Also, I have to admit that both rowing machines are of the best quality, at least due to their country of origin.
+Both Concept2 and WaterRower are made in the United States, and the country is popularly known for producing high-quality rowers.

-I might have to add that WaterRower is more durable than Concept2 because of its wooden design.
-It’s built to last for a long period.
+I might have to add that WaterRower is more durable than Concept2.
+Its hardwood design, in comparison to Concept2’s nickel-plated design, is built to last for a long period.

 |Appearance||Concept2 sports the appearance of a basic rowing machine.
 It doesn’t appear too attractive to purchase just for its looks.
 It is more concerned about performance.||With the wooden design all over the machine, WaterRower is aesthetically pleasing to behold.|